-One of the reasons that companion dog training has taken such a sharp turn from reality is that on average most dog trainers have no more than a high-school education and some, not even that.
-As of yet, I have not met a dog trainer with a post-secondary degree in a discipline that included the characteristics of what is sometimes colloquially referred to as a 'hard' science that subscribed to 'All Positive/Purely Positive/Force-Free' or 'Might Is Right' companion dog training.
+Education, if any, is almost always based on a few hours in courses, books read or the opinions of others, quite often as ill-qualified but with some expertise in self-styled, occasionally charismatic gurumarketing techniques.
+One of the reasons that companion dog training has taken such a sharp turn from reality is that on average most dog trainers have no more than a high-school education and some not even that.
+As of yet, I have not met a dog trainer with post secondary degree in a discipline that included the characteristics of what are sometimes colloquially referred to as a 'hard' science that subscribed to 'All Positive/Purely Positive/Force-Free' or 'Might Is Right' companion dog training.

-Lacking a post-secondary education is not the end of the world, as with adequate intellect and self-discipline anyone can learn to apply critical thought, avoid common cognitive biases and learn to distinguish between real science and virtue signaling pseudo-science.
+Lacking a post secondary education is not the end of the world, as with adequate intellect and self-discipline anyone can learn to apply critical thought, avoid common cognitive biases and learn to distinguish between real science and virtue signaling pseudo-science.
 However, the reality is that in the unregulated and uneducated world of companion dog training this is very much the exception rather than the rule and 'All Positive/Purely Positive/Force-Free' and 'Might Is Right' dog training dogma are the norm.